Poole Lifeboat Station: History

 The boathouse at Fisherman's Dock was closed in 1974 and a new station opened with the Poole Harbour Yacht Club at Lilliput Marina.

 Another move came in 1989 when the lifeboat was moved back to Poole Quay, but this time at the west end beneath Poole Bridge.
 The following year new crew facilities and storerooms were constructed by adding a two-storey extension to the police office on Poole Quay.

 In 1994 a floating boathouse was placed next to the lifeboat mooring for the new ILB that took up service at Poole the following year.

-In November 2016, with the advent of 25 knot boats at flanking stations, the RNLI decided to withdraw the all-weather lifeboat from Poole and stationed a inflatable to work alongside the existing Atlantic 85.
+In November 2016, with the advent of 25 knot boats at flanking stations, the RNLI decided to withdraw the All-weather lifeboat 47-023 City of Sheffield (ON 1131) from Poole, and stationed a inflatable to work alongside the existing Atlantic 85.